mbarker1221/mvp/README.md

 PROFILE PAGE:

-       edit profile:  username
+       edit profile:  edit username ----- username no entry ------- error and show message to enter username
-				   password
+       			            ----- username does not meet criteria -------- error and show message to enter a valid username

+		      edit password ----- password no entry ------- error and show message to enter password
+        			    ----- password does not meet criteria -------- error and show message to enter a valid password

-				     delete profile
+		      delete profile  -----  profile delete

-       to edit calendar or search user ——— redirect to social page
+       to edit calendar  ——— redirect to social page to search user    --- redirect to social page

 SOCIAL PAGE:

-      user enters eventful
+      user enters eventful credentials
                     user name —— if null —- error message to enter a username password ——- if null —- error message to enter a password

 		    username —— if invalid  —  error message “not found. enter a valid username” password —— if invalid —- error message “password incorrect.  enter a valid password”

 		    username — if valid — enter password password — if valid — continue to social page
        ____________________________________________________________________________________________

       user search  ——